mspeculatrix/Zolatron64/ROM/flashrom/README.md

-# FLASHZ
+# FLASHROM

-This is firmware for the ATmega4809 microcontroller on a version B CPU board for the Zolatron.
+This is firmware for the ATmega4809 microcontroller on a version B1 CPU board for the Zolatron.

 It is designed to be used with the `flashburn.py` Python program.